Preparing for Parliament

 The party whip in almost every political party is an unfair and undemocratic system that gives leadership excessive power to horse trade.
 We need a new democratic system along the following lines:

-→ The leadership can raise an urgent debate in parliament with the NEC and it will have the power to provide emergency party whip rulings.
-The NEC can vote it through with a two-thirds majority.
+→ The leadership can raise an urgent debate in parliament with the NPC and it will have the power to provide emergency party whip rulings.
+The NPC can vote it through with a two-thirds majority.

-→ The NEC can vote to readmit MPs to the party whip with a simple majority.
+→ The NPC can vote to readmit MPs to the party whip with a simple majority.

-→ If an MP breaks the whip after the reselection process then the local executive can hold a meeting of all members in their constituency to decide how to proceed.
+→ If an MP breaks the whip after the reselection process then the local political committee can hold a meeting of all members in their constituency to decide how to proceed.

-→ Candidates to regional executives should seek nominations from constituency groups and meet a minimum nomination threshold set by the national NEC.
+→ Candidates to RPC should seek nominations from constituency groups and meet a minimum nomination threshold set by the national NPC.
 Then candidates should be voted on by all members.

-→ All representatives, not including the regional secretary, will have one vote on the regional executive.
+→ All representatives, not including the regional field director, will have one vote on the regional political committee.